-Outdoor Masses, worship services and gathering are allowed for up to 250 people who are properly socially distanced.
+Outdoor Masses, worship services and gatherings are allowed on church property for up to 250 people who are properly socially distanced.
+Permission for outdoor weddings on church property may be obtained by the local Ordinary.

 Concerning Religious Communities

 It is expected that guests visiting religious communities would socially distance in worship services, including the priest if he comes in to give the sacraments.
 Care should be taken that he does not give the virus to anyone.
 The priest, in giving the sacraments, should follow the same precautions stated above.
 If someone comes down with symptoms of the virus that person should be isolated apart from the community and not be allowed to come to community worship services.